An Overview on Stem Cell Rotator Cuff Repair

 Patients undergoing autologous stem cell therapy for rotator cuff tears should not be concerned with the ethical considerations associated with embryonic and fetal stem cells.
 Since this form of regenerative medicine uses a patient’s own adult stem cells, the risk of immune rejection, infection and disease transmission is eliminated.

-If you live in the Santa Barbara, Goleta, Santa Maria and Ventura, California area and would like additional information on stem cell rotator cuff repair, please contact the office of Dr. Jervis Yau, shoulder specialist.
+If you live in the Santa Barbara, Goleta, Santa Maria and Ventura, California area and would like additional information on stem cell (MSC) rotator cuff repair, please contact the office of Dr. Jervis Yau, shoulder specialist.
 He will be able to answer any questions or concerns you may have about stem cell therapy for rotator cuff tears.

 Stem Cell Therapy | Santa Barbara CA